CarbonLDP/carbonldp-js-sdk/doc/README.md

 serialize( value:any ):string
 ```

-Returns the simplified extended ISO format (ISO 8601) of the Date object
+Returns the simplified extended ISO format (ISO 8601) of the Date object.

 *Parameters*